tidy-MN/shiny-a11y-app/penguins/readme.md

 This app illustrates several accessibility features available in Shiny dashboards.
 It is not entirely cohesive as an app since each tab is designed to illustrate specific features.

-## WCAG guidelines illustrate in the app
+## WCAG guidelines illustrated in the app

 For specific details on each item, see the [WCAG guidelines at W3.org](https://www.w3.org/WAI/WCAG22/quickref/).